WHAT’S HAPPENING IN TIGRAY

 The targeted violence and destruction have resulted in a massive humanitarian crisis with widespread displacement, severe shortages of food, water, and medical supplies.
 Escalating insecurity, lack of humanitarian access, and communications disruptions continue to worsen conditions.

 - Thousands have been killed and hundreds of thousands have been forced from their homes.
 The United Nations estimates that 5.2 million – 91 percent of the population – are ‘in need’ of critical assistance.
+Between 500 and 600 trucks with relief items and humanitarian supplies are required every week to meet current needs.

 - As of late March, the crisis had displaced nearly 1.1 million people across Tigray and neighboring Afar and Amhara regions.
 Almost 70,000 have fled to Eastern Sudan.